Comfortable Shoulder Immobilizer Brace

 Also in the interest of achieving a correct and comfortable fit, this dislocated shoulder sling is available as both a female contoured and a male-contoured product, since (surprise, surprise) there are a number of anatomical differences between the sexes.
 A child’s version is also available.

-The varied rib circumferences offered for this brace also helps ensure the best fit possible.
+The varied chest circumferences offered for this brace also helps ensure the best fit possible.

 Shoulder Surgery Sling & Dislocated Shoulder Sling